wise-monk123/CMPE297DeepLearningProject/README.md

 # Hand Emoji Input
 We are using OpenCV for capturing user's hand gestures.
-In order to simply the process, we are doing post processing on the captured images to highlight the contours & edges, such as applying binary threshold, blurring, gray scaling.
+In order to simplify the prediction, we are doing post processing on the captured images to highlight the contours & edges, such as applying binary threshold, blurring, gray scaling.

 There are two modes of image capturing:
 - Binary Mode : we first convert the image to grayscale, then apply a gaussian blur effect with adaptive threshold filter.
 This mode is useful when you have an empty background like a wall, whiteboard etc.